-The net position of the Bond Program was \$25,900,798 as of June 30, 2019.
-The net position of the CPCFA Bond Program increased by \$886,317 from one year ago (2018 to 2019) due, in part, to revenue exceeding expenses during the fiscal year, mainly because of the decrease in SBAF assistance provided in FY 2019.
+The net position of the Bond Program was \$26,137,772 as of June 30, 2020.
+The net position of the CPCFA Bond Program increased by \$236,974 from one year ago (2019 to 2020) due to revenue exceeding expenses during the fiscal year, with both revenue and expenses significantly decreasing from the prior year due to the uncertainty of waste and recycling business financial situations and the reluctance to take on more debt related to the COVID-19 pandemic resulting in non-operating revenue primarily increasing net position.

-The following table presents a condensed, combined statement of net position as of June 30, 2019, and June 30, 2018, including dollar change from 2018 to 2019.
+The following table presents a condensed, combined statement of net position as of June 30, 2020, and June 30, 2019, including dollar change from 2019 to 2020.